ultraleap/UnrealPlugin/README.md

 If you add input mapping to a non-input chain actor, ensure you override the default to receive the input
 ![ensure input is received](http://i.imgur.com/zWMrHxn.png)

-# Common Examples - Ok great but how do I interact with... stuff?
+# Common Examples - Ok great but how do I interact with things?

 Common use cases and examples will be found here: